CryptoBlades Price Up 4.7% Over Last Week (SKILL)

-CryptoBlades (SKILL) traded 3.5% higher against the US dollar during the one day period ending at 17:00 PM ET on October 3rd.
-One CryptoBlades coin can currently be purchased for $1.89 or 0.00009655 BTC on popular exchanges.
-CryptoBlades has a market capitalization of $1.89 million and approximately $825,218.00 worth of CryptoBlades was traded on exchanges in the last 24 hours.
-In the last week, CryptoBlades has traded up 4.7% against the US dollar.
+CryptoBlades (SKILL) traded 3.5% higher against the dollar during the 24 hour period ending at 16:00 PM E.T. on October 4th.
+CryptoBlades has a market cap of $2.67 million and approximately $825,218.00 worth of CryptoBlades was traded on exchanges in the last 24 hours.
+In the last week, CryptoBlades has traded up 4.7% against the dollar.
+One CryptoBlades coin can now be bought for about $2.67 or 0.00013204 BTC on major cryptocurrency exchanges.

 - Baby Doge Coin (BabyDoge) traded 1.5% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.